SQream/sqream_docs/feature_guides/data_encryption_syntax.rst

         salary INT(6) ENCRYPT);

 .. note::  Users without permissions cannot view the entire table as long as at least one column is encrypted.
 The (unique) encryption/decryption key is relevant only at the system level and is not held by users.

-Note that the master key is hard-coded in the system and cannot be changed.